 Pouring love into your spouse’s heart isn’t going to work if you keep shooting the heart with barbs.
 Barbs are things that hurt, even if unintentionally.
 No amount of love is helpful if it’s just dripping back out through the holes the barbs caused.

 These disrespectful vinegary barbs are unloving and lets the love drip out and actually curdles the milk.
-These barbs do more harm than good even if you are working hard to pour in love.
+Here is a list of things can do more harm than good even if you are working hard to pour in love.

 Undue/unkind/not beneficial criticism (some criticism is construction, but must be approached delicately)